chgustaf/ChopChop/README.md

     }
 }
 ```
+ChopChop supports all known salesforce field types.
+Check the example class
+Primary_Test_Object__c in the domain package for how to add each type of field.

 ### Start writing your code
 You should by this stage be ready to start doing the real work; writing your code.